 Preview: Harriers v Alfreton Town

-Earlier this season the sides played out a see-saw 3-3 draw, Harriers' goals coming from Dan Bradley, Richards, and Joe Ironside.
-This fixture last season ended in a 2-1 win for Harriers.
-Overall Harriers have a good record against Alfreton with seven wins to three from 14 games played.
+Last season this fixture ended in a 3-0 win for Harriers with goals from James McQuilkin, Truslove and Tyrell Waite.
+Overall Harriers have a good record against Alfreton with six wins to three from the eleven games played.

-The weather forecast suggests that it will be wet with a 90% chance of rain and temperature around 9°C.
+The weather forecast for kick-off time suggests that it will be mostly cloudy with a temperature of 21°C and no chance of rain.